 SPH-flow is one of the most advanced SPH solver dedicated to complex physics simulation developed by Ecole Centrale Nantes and NEXTFLOW Software (http://www.nextflow-software.com/).
 NEXTFLOW Software is a company specialized in simulation solutions and services with a team of experts in development, integration and implementation.
 From car makers to suppliers, from marine contractors to aerospace engineering offices, SPH-flow technology has been successfully applied on numerous projects.
 For further information and SPH-flow licenses request, please use NEXTFLOW Software contact mailbox.

-SPHERA v.8.0 (RSE SpA) is SPH research and free software.
-So far (2015), SPHERA has been characterized by two alternative boundary treatment schemes (based on either volume integrals or discrete surface elements), a 2D erosion criterion, a scheme for body transport in free surface flows.
-SPHERA has represented several types of floods (with transport of solid bodies and granular material) and sloshing tanks.
-SPHERA is published and developed as FOSS (Free/Libre and Open Source Software) on GitHub at https://github.com/AndreaAmicarelliRSE/SPHERA.
+SPHERA v.9.0.0 (RSE SpA) is an SPH FOSS (Free/Libre and Open-Source Software) research code.
+SPHERA v.9.0.0 is featured by two alternative boundary treatment schemes (based on either volume integrals or discrete surface elements), a scheme for body transport in fluid flows, a scheme for dense granular flows and a scheme for erosion criterion.
+SPHERA has been validated on the following application fields: several types of floods (with transport of solid bodies, bed-load transport, flood-control works, flood-induced damage; domain spatial coverage of some hundreds of squared kilometres) and landslides, sloshing tanks, sea waves and sediment removal from water reservoirs.
+SPHERA is developed on GitHub at https://github.com/AndreaAmicarelliRSE/SPHERA.

 SPHYSICS - This is a free open-source SPH code that released 2007 developed jointly by researchers at the Johns Hopkins University (U.S.A.), the University of Vigo (Spain), the University of Manchester (U.K.) and the University of Rome La Sapienza (Italy).
 The 2-D & 3-D code has been developed specifically for free-surface hydrodynamics.
 The code now includes serial, parallel and GPU versions.